Mary Seacole: Recognition

 While well known at the end of her life, Seacole rapidly faded from public memory in Britain.
-She was cited as an example of "hidden" black history in Salman Rushdie's The Satanic Verses (1988), like Olaudah Equiano: "See, here is Mary Seacole, who did as much in the Crimea as another magic-lamping lady, but, being dark, could scarce be seen for the flame of Florence's candle."

 She has been better remembered in Jamaica, where significant buildings were named after her in the 1950s: the headquarters of the Jamaican General Trained Nurses' Association was christened "Mary Seacole House" in 1954, followed quickly by the naming of a hall of residence of the University of the West Indies in Mona, Jamaica, and a ward at Kingston Public Hospital was also named in her memory.
 More than a century after her death, Seacole was posthumously awarded the Jamaican Order of Merit in 1990.

-Her grave in London was rediscovered in 1973; a service of reconsecration was held on 20 November 1973, and her gravestone was also restored by the British Commonwealth Nurses' War Memorial Fund and the Lignum Vitae Club.
+Her grave in London was rediscovered in 1973 by the Jamaican Nurses Association.
+A service of reconsecration was held on 20 November 1973, and her gravestone was also restored by the British Commonwealth Nurses' War Memorial Fund and the Lignum Vitae Club.
 Nonetheless, when scholarly and popular works were written in the 1970s about the Black British presence in Britain, she was absent from the historical record, and went unrecorded by Dominican-born scholar Edward Scobie and Nigerian historian Sebastian Okechukwu Mezu.

 The centenary of her death was celebrated with a memorial service on 14 May 1981 and the grave is maintained by the Mary Seacole Memorial Association, an organization founded in 1980 by Jamaican-British Auxiliary Territorial Service corporal, Connie Mark.
-An English Heritage blue plaque was erected by the Greater London Council at her residence in 157 George Street, Westminster, on 9 March 1985, but it was removed in 1998 before the site was redeveloped.
-A "green plaque" was unveiled at 147 George Street, in Westminster, on 11 October 2005.
-However, another blue plaque has since been positioned at 14 Soho Square, where she lived in 1857.
+A blue plaque was erected by the Greater London Council at her residence in 157 George Street, Westminster, on 9 March 1985, but it was removed in 1998 before the site was redeveloped.
+A "green plaque" was unveiled at the site of 157 George Street - 147 George Street - on 11 October 2005.
+The original GLC blue plaque was salvaged and repositioned at 14 Soho Square, where she lived in 1857, by English Heritage in 2007.